 - 2 tablespoons brown sugar

-- 1 teaspoon black pepper, finely ground (yes, this is a lot of pepper; use less if you prefer, but I like the gentle kick)
+- 1 teaspoon whole black peppercorns or ground black pepper (yes, this is a lot of pepper; use less if you prefer, but I like the gentle kick)

 - 2-3 bay leaves (Turkish are the ones you want for cooking, not California)

 - 1/3 cup apple cider vinegar